FAQ

 Town Office Hours

-Town office hours are posted on the front page of the Town of Sorrento website.
-At the town office you can purchase trash stickers, pay for licenses, permits, registrations, pay taxes and get information about the town and surrounding areas and services.
+Town Office hours are posted on the front page of this website.
+At the Town Office you can purchase trash stickers, pay for licenses, permits, registrations, pay taxes and get information about the town and surrounding areas and services.
 Many services are available online as well.

 Parking